SignalK/node-red-contrib-signalk/README.md

 #### `signalk-send-notification`

-Sends notification updates.
-Node configuration can define the notification path, state, method, and message, and an object payload can override them per message.
+Sends a Signal K notification update.
+Node configuration can define defaults, and object payloads can override them per message.

-If needed, the node automatically prefixes the path with `notifications.`.

 #### `signalk-send-put`

-Sends a Signal K PUT request using the configured server connection.
+Sends a Signal K PUT request.

-It has two outputs:
+Outputs:

-- Output 1: successful completion
+- output 1: success
-- Output 2: failed completion
+- output 2: error

-The path comes from the node configuration or `msg.topic`, and the value comes from `msg.payload`.

 #### `signalk-put-handler`

 Registers PUT support for a specific Signal K path and emits incoming PUT requests into the flow.

-If `Use Put Response` is disabled, the node responds immediately with `COMPLETED 200`.
-If enabled, it returns `PENDING 202` and expects a later response from `signalk-put-success` or `signalk-put-error`.
+When `Use Put Response` is disabled, the node responds immediately.
+When enabled, it returns `PENDING 202` and the flow must complete the request later with `signalk-put-success` or `signalk-put-error`.

-The outgoing message includes the requested path in `msg.topic`, the requested value in `msg.payload`, and a `requestId` used to complete the request later.

 #### `signalk-put-success`

 Completes a pending PUT request successfully.
-It expects `msg.requestId` and optionally accepts `msg.statusCode` and `msg.message`.

 #### `signalk-put-error`

 Completes a pending PUT request with an error.
-It expects `msg.requestId` and optionally accepts `msg.statusCode` and `msg.message`.

-### NMEA Output Nodes

-#### `signalk-send-nmea0183`

-Embedded-only.
-Emits an event on the local Signal K server to send an NMEA 0183 sentence. `msg.payload` should be an NMEA 0183 string.

-#### `signalk-send-nmea2000`

-Embedded-only.
-Emits an event on the local Signal K server to send NMEA 2000 output.

-If `msg.payload` is an object, the node sends it using the configured JSON event name.
-Otherwise it sends the payload using the configured raw event name.
-This supports canboat JSON or a raw Actisense-formatted string.

-### UI Switch Nodes
+### Switch And UI Control Nodes

-These nodes maintain state in the global `skpersist` context store, which defaults to local storage.
+These nodes keep state in the `skpersist` global context store.

-All four switch nodes can expose writable Signal K paths with `supportsPut: true`.
-When `Use Put Response` is enabled, PUT-originated changes are emitted into the flow with `cbInfo` and the node returns `PENDING 202` until a downstream `signalk-put-success` or `signalk-put-error` completes the request.
-Normal flow input still updates immediately.

 #### `signalk-toggle-switch`

-Represents a boolean switch for a Signal K path.
-If the configured path does not end with `.state`, the suffix is appended automatically.
+Exposes a boolean Signal K control path.
+If the configured path does not end in `.state`, the suffix is added automatically.

-With `Use Put Response` enabled, incoming PUT requests are passed to the flow before completion so you can confirm or reject the state change asynchronously.

 #### `signalk-multi-switch`

-Represents a multi-position switch backed by a configured list of options.
-Incoming `msg.payload` must match one of the configured option values.
+Exposes a multi-position control path backed by a configured list of allowed values.

-Option values can be strings or numbers, and all configured options must use the selected type.

-With `Use Put Response` enabled, PUT requests emit the selected option plus `cbInfo` so the flow can complete the request later.

 #### `signalk-dimmer-switch`

-Represents a dimmer control.
-It always publishes a `.dimmingLevel` path with a numeric value between `0` and `1`.

-If `Include State` is enabled, it also publishes a boolean `.state` path.
-Input may be a number, a boolean, or an object with `dimmingLevel` and optional `state`.

-With `Use Put Response` enabled, PUT requests for either `.dimmingLevel` or `.state` are emitted with `cbInfo` and completed asynchronously by the flow.
+Exposes a dimmer control using `.dimmingLevel`, and optionally `.state` when `Include State` is enabled.

 #### `signalk-slider-switch`

-Represents a numeric slider for a Signal K path.
-If the configured path does not end with `.state`, the suffix is appended automatically.

-The value must be numeric and within the configured range.
-Optional units and step size are supported for the editor UI.
+Exposes a numeric control path with a configured range, optional units, and optional step size.

-With `Use Put Response` enabled, PUT requests are emitted with `cbInfo` and the flow is responsible for sending the final PUT response.
+All four control nodes support `Use Put Response`.
+In that mode, PUT-originated changes are emitted into the flow with callback information and remain pending until the flow finishes the request with `signalk-put-success` or `signalk-put-error`.

-### Embedded Delta Interception Nodes
+### Embedded Integration Nodes

 #### `signalk-input-handler`

 Embedded-only.
-Registers a handler for incoming deltas before they are applied to the local Signal K server.
-This lets a flow inspect, modify, or suppress updates for a matching context, path, and optional source.
+Intercepts incoming deltas before they are applied by the local Signal K server so a flow can inspect, modify, or suppress them.

-The emitted message includes the intercepted value and a continuation callback used by the companion next node.

 #### `signalk-input-handler-next`

 Embedded-only.
-Passes a modified or reconstructed delta back into the original input pipeline after processing by `signalk-input-handler`.

-If `msg.topic` is set, the node builds a delta from the message fields and forwards it to the saved continuation callback.
+Continues processing for a delta intercepted by `signalk-input-handler`, optionally using modified message fields to construct a replacement delta.

+#### `signalk-send-nmea0183`

+Embedded-only.
+Sends NMEA 0183 output through the local server.

+#### `signalk-send-nmea2000`

+Embedded-only.
+Sends NMEA 2000 output through the local server using either JSON or raw event payloads.

-## Example Flows
+## Asynchronous PUT Flows

-### Read One Path

-1. Add a `signalk-client` config node.
-2. Add `signalk-subscribe`.
-3. Configure `path` to something like `navigation.speedOverGround`.
-4. Set mode to `sendChanges`.
-5. Wire the output to a Debug node.

-### Read A Current Value On Demand

-1. Add a `signalk-client` config node.
-2. Add `signalk-get`.
-3. Either configure a fixed path or send the path in `msg.topic`.
-4. Use output 1 for the value and output 2 for not-found handling.

-### Handle PUT Requests Asynchronously

-1. Add `signalk-put-handler` and enable delayed responses.
-2. Process the request in your flow.
+`signalk-put-handler` and the switch/control nodes can all participate in asynchronous PUT handling.

+Typical pattern:

+1. Enable `Use Put Response` on the node receiving PUT requests.
+2. Let the flow validate or perform the requested action.
-3. Pass the same `requestId` to `signalk-put-success` or `signalk-put-error` when the operation completes.
+3. Send the result to `signalk-put-success` or `signalk-put-error`.

-The same pattern also works for `signalk-toggle-switch`, `signalk-multi-switch`, `signalk-dimmer-switch`, and `signalk-slider-switch` when `Use Put Response` is enabled.
-In that case the switch node emits the requested value together with `cbInfo`, and the response nodes complete the original PUT.
+This is useful when the final outcome depends on external I/O, device acknowledgements, or business logic that cannot complete immediately.

 ## Notes

-- External installations should use `signalk-client` for all server communication.
+- Most nodes are intended for external Node-RED use through `signalk-client`.
-- Embedded-only nodes depend on globals provided by `signalk-server` and `signalk-node-red`.
+- Embedded-only nodes depend on globals exposed by `signalk-server` and `signalk-node-red`.
-- This package is published as an ES module package, so the shipped node implementations use `export default`.
+- The package is published as an ES module package.

 ## License